 In the rural villages of Eastern Europe, Adia’s* situation is all too common.
 Decades of economic turmoil have wiped out job prospects and plunged countless families into poverty.
 Like Adia’s parents, many have turned to alcohol to cope with the hopelessness they feel.
 The result is that thousands of children have been neglected, abandoned, or orphaned.

-However, ICM church Hope Centers – like the one in Adia’s village – is helping to revive hope in these destitute places.
+However, ICM church Hope Centers – like the one in Adia’s village – are helping to revive hope in these destitute places.
 Church Hope Centers provide both practical assistance and spiritual care to at-risk children and their families.

 Alex, a young boy in Moldova, also found an ICM Hope Center to run to when his mom succumbed to alcoholism.
 Palanca Hope Center has provided him with warm meals, help with homework, a safe place to play after school, and a chance to know his Heavenly Father.